dotnet/docs-maui/docs/fundamentals/triggers.md

 </Style>
 ```

-In this example, the implicit `Style` targets `StackLayout` objects.
-When the window width is between 0 and 800 device-independent units, `StackLayout` objects to which the `Style` is applied will have a vertical orientation.
-When the window width is >= 800 device-independent units, the `VisualState` change is triggered, and the `StackLayout` orientation changes to horizontal.
+In this example, the implicit `Style` targets <xref:Microsoft.Maui.Controls.StackLayout> objects.
+When the window width is between 0 and 800 device-independent units, <xref:Microsoft.Maui.Controls.StackLayout> objects to which the `Style` is applied will have a vertical orientation.
+When the window width is >= 800 device-independent units, the `VisualState` change is triggered, and the <xref:Microsoft.Maui.Controls.StackLayout> orientation changes to horizontal.

 The `MinWindowHeight` and `MinWindowWidth` properties can be used independently or in conjunction with each other.
 The following XAML shows an example of setting both properties: